 Western Australian fossils in perspective

 Western Australia is endowed with both very recent and very old rocks, including some of the oldest geological materials known on Earth (from Jack Hills), the oldest convincing evidence of life (Pilbara stromatolites, see page below), and rocks that chart the oxygenation of the Earth’s early atmosphere (in the Pilbara and Hamersley Ranges).
-As a result, the State has a number of interesting and important fossil sites extending more than 3000 million years of geological history.
+As a result, the State has a number of interesting and important fossil sites extending over more than 3000 million years of geological history.

 The time scale above shows the distribution of some important Western Australian fossils according to their age.
 You can find more information on these localities using the links below.

 1. Stromatolites and other evidence of early life — Western Australia has a rich collection of the oldest evidence of life on the planet, including fossil mats and mounds formed by bacteria.
 The State also has many living examples of these enigmatic structures.

 2. ‘Strings of beads’ — indications of early multicellular life? — These enigmatic and iconic fossils are found in the southern Pilbara and Mid West regions within rocks between 1171 and 1070 million years old.
 Although there has been some debate about what these fossils represent, they are generally considered some of the oldest evidence for multicellular life within the State.